brimstone/brimstone.github.io/events/2017/04/dockercon17.md

 - Encourage women speakers
   - Impostor syndrome
   - assist in dry-run, review content, and constructive feedback
-  - create list of previos talks/videos
+  - create list of previous talks/videos
   - suggestions for talk topics
 - how to reach out as a man:
   - Karen can help introduce to girldevelopit in your area